0xfaded/pislam/README.md

  * 256 bits per descriptor.

 Where possible, the algorithms should match as closely as possible the ORB-SLAM implementation.
-For example, the Harris corner measure applies a Sobel operator because the OpenCV version does the same, however considers only a 6x6 patch instead of 7x7 due to the NEON register width.
+For example, the Harris corner measure first applies a Sobel operator because the OpenCV version does the same, however it considers only a 6x6 patch instead of 7x7 due to the NEON register width.

-Currently, the released code is only the SLAM frontend, i.e. the feature extraction code.
+Currently, the released code is only the SLAM frontend, i.e. the ORB extraction code.
 The performance section shows that these above targets have been achieved.

 Usage